Ignition Switch I can't get the new back on

 • 10 POSTS

 The acturator rod for the ignititon switch sits at a 90 dergree angle and in order to connect the rod to the switch it must sit at a 45 dergree angle.
-When I tried to connect it there is tension on the rod because or the difference in angles or I am missing something in my haste I did'nt note the position of the rod as it connect to the switch I hope I am making sense I am working on a picture hope to send you one soon
+When I tried to connect it there is tension on the rod because or the difference in angles or I am missing something in my haste I did'nt note the position of the rod as it connect to the switch I hope i am making sense I am working on a picture hope to send you one soon

-Tuesday, May 4th, 2021 AT 1:33 PM
+May 4, 2021 at 1:33 PM